How Turkish Iznik Pottery is Made?

 This first firing hardens the clay and prepares it for decoration.

-This is a crucial and detailed step that can take over 50 hours for each piece.
+This is a crucial and detailed step that can take 35-100 hours for each piece.

 Traditional floral motifs, Rumi patterns, and many others are carefully hand-painted onto the pottery.